Rheumatology at Harrogate District Hospital

 Harrogate Health Hub

-The Rheumatology Department is open between 8.30am–5pm, Monday to Friday except for public holidays.
+The departments are open Monday to Fridays, except bank holidays.

 Referral